danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 ### start()

 *Vocable Code* is both a work of software art (software as art, not software to make art) and a *codework* (in which the source code and critical writing operate together) to embody "queer code."
 Collecting voices and statements that complete the sentence starting with "Queer is...," the work is composed of texts and voices that are repeated, and disrupted by mathematical chaos, to create a dynamic artwork to explore the performativity of code, subjectivity and language.
-Behind the web interface, the code itself is a mixture of computer programming language and human language, and aims to expose the material and linguistic tensions between writing and reading within the context of (non)binary poetry and queer computer code.
+Behind the web interface, the code itself is a mixture of computer programming language and human language, and aims to expose the material and linguistic tensions between writing and reading within the context of (non)binary poetry and queer computer code.[^winnie1]

 The work is presented in a dual screen format: one side displaying the source code (codework), and the other the visual interface of how the code is run and executed (see Figures 7.1 and 7.2).
 In this particular arrangement, the source code is no longer, as in the convention of most software, hidden from the user and is instead displayed in full to undermine the hierarchy between the source and its results.
 The notion of queer code is both the subject and the process of the work, and this operates on multiple levels, "queering" what would be considered to be the normative conventions of software and its use: addressing what a front-end interface is expected to be, and how it performs normatively.
 What we experience are the performative qualities of code in terms of both its human and nonhuman execution.
 When code becomes executable, it blends "form and function,"[^execute] and becomes something which can be read, interpreted, executed and performed.
 We see the code and we hear contributor's spoken statements that, together, allow the program to speak to us.

 The core method for structuring *Vocable Code* is the use of constraints or rules.
 These are discernible in both the source code, as well as the rules for voicing the statements that themselves express different rhythms and meanings.[^constraints] Below are some of these constraints:

 - When writing the source code, do not use the binary zero or one (e.g. declaring the value of a variable), a single X or Y (e.g. the common use of variable names), a single operator of ">" or "<" (e.g. the common use of a single operator in a conditional statement).
 - When writing the source code, be mindful of the naming of variables, arrays, and functions.
 - For each specific voice, the sentence starts with the phrase: "Queer is."
 - For each specific voice, each sentence contains a minimum of one word, but no more than five in total.